 ✅ The project management system had the ability to work with a project completed status.
 Book costs, but track no more hours

-Planner was introduced to gain more insight into the available capacity.
+The planner was introduced to gain more insight into the available capacity.
 The planning of tasks provided insight into future capacity.

 This made it easier to determine when freelancers had to be hired.